TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/imx477.jpg" width="260" height="353"> <img src= "/Documentation/Images/Camera Hardware System/lens.jpg" width="233" height="353">

 ### Enclosures
 To protect the sensitive electronics required for the control of this system, two polycarbonate enclosures will be utilized.
 The Raspberry Pi, along with the remainder of the system, will be enclosed within a fully opaque case, while the camera itself will be mounted inside an enclosure with a clear top, allowing for it to view the outside world and capture the UAS mid-flight as intended.
 These boxes will be rated to protect from water up to a rating of IP66, exceeding our initial constraint of IP65.
 On each box, two knockout holes will be used to allow the installation of both a vent and cable gland.
 The gland will allow power and camera connections to pass through the enclosure, while the vent will be used to allow pressure buildup caused by temperature cycling to escape, keeping the system sealed.
 These add-ons will be followed up with caulk to ensure that the enclosures retain the IP66 water rating.
-Inside each enclosure will be a dessicant pack, made to absorb any moisture that could potentially seep into the box.
+Inside each enclosure will be a dessicant pack, made to absorb any residual moisture that could potentially seep into the box.

 <!--fuuuuuuuu<img src= "/Documentation/Images/Camera Hardware System/SPU_Case.jpg" width="260" height="353"> <img src= "/Documentation/Images/Camera Hardware System/Cam_Case.jpg" width="260" height="353">-->
 <!--<img src= "/Documentation/Images/Camera Hardware System/Cable_Gland.jpg" width="260" height="353"><img src= "/Documentation/Images/Camera Hardware System/Case_Vent.jpg" width="260" height="353">-->